 One thing that should be briefly considered during this process is the weight of your projector and the rated weight of your projector mount.
-Again, if you aren’t getting a super high-end projector, the odds are that any mount can support it, but especially in the case of telescoping wall mounts which have to hang a projector off the wall, you’ll want to look at the product page of your projector and compare the weight of the unit to what your mount is rated for.
+Again, if you aren’t getting a super high-end projector, the odds are that any mount can support it, but especially in the case of telescoping wall mounts that have to hang a projector off the wall, you’ll want to look at the product page of your projector and compare the weight of the unit to what your mount is rated for, or you could just take a look at our best 11 projector mounts for more information.
 Be sure to factor in any bulky cables or wireless boxes that will live at the projector and might need to be supported too.

 And one other thing not mentioned above is that most mounts have fine angle correction at the joint where they attach to the projector.
 Some rotation, tilting, etc. can be accomplished on most mounts, and these little bits of tolerance add up when trying to get the image on the screen just so.
 If you aren’t limited to some specialized mount, try to select one that has these fine angle corrections like the models linked above.